 Even if you don’t feel quite ready for it, make sure you don’t hesitate when an opportunity presents itself – you need to grab each one you can and get the most out of it!

-Jane is Solnet’s Northern Region Operations Manager.
-She oversees project delivery on-time and to specification for clients served by Solnet’s Auckland office.
-Jane's passion is for building strong teams and cultures to achieve optimal project delivery.
+Jane oversees project delivery for clients served by Solnet’s Auckland office.
+Jane's passion is for building strong teams and cultures to achieve optimal results.
 Having been a software development practitioner for 20 years, Jane understands what's needed to deliver success, leveraging appropriate personnel, technologies and delivery practices.